 High level requirements for the proposed solution:

-Comprehensive Layer Signaling: Enable the signaling of multiple video layers within the ‘codecs’ parameter of MIME types.
+Comprehensive Layer Signaling: Enable the signaling of multiple video layers in 3GPP-based services, including DASH MPDs (see TS 26.511), capability checks in the context of 5G Media Streaming (see TS 26.511), as well as for Media Messaging Services (see TS 26.143) .
 This should include but not be limited to the number of layers, types of each layer, their inter-dependencies, etc.

 Backward Compatibility: Ensure that the solution maintains backward compatibility, allowing existing players and systems to continue functioning without modifications while enabling enhanced capabilities for updated systems.